Kwaza-ICT/kwaza-ict.github.io/docs/aws/business-continuity/storage_ha.md

  - Can be accessed by multiple EC2 instances
  - Can be accessed from all AZs in a region
  - Mount targets are highly available

+## Other options

+### Amazon Storage Gateway

+ - Good way to migrate on-prem data to AWS for offsite backuo
+ - Best for continuous sync needs

+### AWS Snowball

+ - Various options for migrating data to AWS based on volume
+ - Only for batch transfer of data

+### Glacier

+ - Safe offsite archive storage
+ - Low cost